 Skin Protection Strategies

-1. Frequent Care: Provide perineal care at least twice daily to minimize exposure to moisture and urine.
+- Frequent Care: Perform perineal care at least twice daily to limit exposure to moisture and waste.

-2. Barrier Cream: Apply a barrier cream to create a protective layer, especially in skin folds, reducing the risk of skin damage.
+- Barrier Cream: Apply a barrier cream, especially in skin folds, to reduce the risk of moisture-related skin damage.

-3. Regular Assessments: Check the perineal area regularly for signs of irritation or infection, which is critical for early intervention.
+- Regular Assessments: Check the perineal area regularly for redness, irritation, or signs of infection so problems are caught early.

 Best Practices for Infection Control in Perineal Care

-First, adhere to strict hand hygiene by thoroughly washing your hands before and after each procedure to reduce cross-contamination.
-Always wear disposable gloves to create a barrier against pathogens, protecting both you and the patient.
+Strict hand hygiene is the foundation of safe perineal care.
+Wash your hands thoroughly before and after each procedure to reduce the risk of cross-contamination.
+Always wear disposable gloves to protect both you and the patient.

 Frequently Asked Questions